EikenDram/kube-build/README.md

 - cluster.user and cluster.password - credentials that will be used for accessing most cluster resources

-- registry.user and registry.password - credentials that will be used for accessing private docker registry inside cluster
+- registry.user and registry.password - credentials that will be used for accessing private docker registry

 - charts.user and charts.password - credentials that will be used for accessing chartmuseum repository